On melting and freezing for the 2d radial Stefan problem: Introduction

-There exists a large number of works pertaining to the questions of existence, uniqueness, regularity, and well-posedness for the classical Stefan problem. {\em Weak} solutions were first defined and shown to exist in~\cite{Ka} and their properties were further studied in many works, see~\cite{Fried1968, Caf77, Caf78, Fried1982,FriedKind1975,Vi} and references therein.
+There exists a large literature pertaining to the questions of existence, uniqueness, regularity, and well-posedness for the classical Stefan problem. {\em Weak} solutions were first defined and shown to exist in~\cite{Ka} and their properties were further studied in many works, see~\cite{Fr1968, Ca77, Ca78, Fr1982,FrKi1975,Vi} and references therein.
 The classical Stefan problem lends itself to a different notion of a weak solution, the so-called {\em viscosity} solutions.
-For an overview of the seminal works on the regularity theory for such solutions, we point the reader to~\cite{CafSal} and references therein, and for the basic existence and uniqueness theory to~\cite{Kim,KimPoz}.
-In the class of {\em classical} solutions, first existence results are traced back to~\cite{Hanz,Me}.
-For well-posedness results in energy-based Sobolev-type spaces see~\cite{HadzShko,HadzShko2} and in $L^p$-type spaces~\cite{FrolSolo,PrSaSi}.
+For an overview of the seminal works on the regularity theory for such solutions we point the reader to~\cite{CaSa} and references therein, and for further results on existence, uniqueness, and regularity of viscosity solutions to~\cite{Ki,KiPo,sCiK2010,sCiK2012}.
+In the class of {\em classical} solutions, first existence results are traced back to~\cite{Ha,Me}.
+For well-posedness results in energy-based Sobolev-type spaces see~\cite{HaSh,HaSh2} and in $L^p$-type spaces~\cite{FrSo,PrSaSi}.\\

 In this article, we work in a radially symmetric situation and therefore the Cauchy theory is simpler.
 The domain $\Omega(t)$ is given by

 and the Cauchy problem \eqref{E:STEFAN} becomes: \be \left\{ \right. \ee It is well posed in $H^2$: for all $(u_0,\l_0)\in H^2\times \Bbb R^*_+$ with $u_0$ radially symmetric, there exists a unique solution $(u(t),\l(t))\in \mathcal C([0,T),H^2(\Omega))\times \mathcal{C}^1([0,T),\RR_+^*)$ to \eqref{E:STEFANPOLAR}, and